You shall know the truth and the truth shall set you free

-Just by reading this verse, it becomes clear that undoubtedly, The Angel of the Lord is not Michael, but God Himself.
-The heavy debate over this and other such passages, is totally unnecessary.
+In this short passage, it becomes clear that undoubtedly, The Angel of the Lord is not Michael, but Jesus God Himself.
+The debate over this and other passages where The Angel of the Lord is mentioned, is totally unnecessary.

-So, why would God call Himself “the Angel of the Lord” while He is not an angel?
+So, why would God call Himself “the Angel of the Lord” while He is definitely not an angel?

-Under the Old Testament covenant, “none could see God’s face, for no man could see Him and live,” (Ex.
+“None could see God’s face, for no man could see Him and live,” (Ex.
 33:20.)
-Consequently, instead of showing humanity His face as He did in the New Testament era through the Man Jesus Christ, (in Whom the fullness of the Godhead dwells [present tense] bodily,) God revealed Himself to humans in the Old Testament in the form of “the Angel of the Lord.”
+Consequently, instead of showing humanity His face as He did in the New Testament era through the Man Jesus Christ, (in Whom the fullness of the Godhead dwells bodily, Col. 2:9,) God revealed Himself to humans in the Old Testament in the form of “the Angel of the Lord.”

-WERE ELIJAH AND JOHN ‘ANGELS,’ AND WAS JESUS GOD’S ANGELIC MESSENGER ?
+WERE ELIJAH AND JOHN ‘ANGELS,’ AND WAS THE MAN JESUS GOD’S ANGELIC MESSENGER ?

-New Testament John the Baptist was not a supernatural ‘angel’ but the human ‘messenger’ or preacher that went before Jesus to prepare the way for His miraculous ministry, (Mark 1:1-3.)
-Holy angels are God’s supernatural, spirit messengers, (Heb.
+New Testament John the Baptist was not a supernatural ‘angel’ but the human ‘messenger’ or preacher that went before Jesus to prepare the way for His ministry of miracles, (Mark 1:1-3.)
+Holy angels are God’s spirit messengers, who do not have physical bodies, (Heb.
 1:7, 14.)
 Jesus, the Truth, Life, Light and Way, was, is, and always will be The Message, The Word of God, and The Gospel Himself, not the messenger!
-That is why, when John saw Jesus, he brought God’s Message of Salvation to the Jews, saying, “Behold the Lamb of God Who takes away the sin of the world!”
+That is why, when John saw the Man Jesus, he brought God’s Message of Salvation to the Hebrews, stating, “Behold the Lamb of God Who takes away the sin of the world!”
 (Jn.
 1:29.)